 |Every day||05:00 – 18:00 WITA|

-Villages below the mountain offer lodges for visitors to stay.
+Villages below the mountain offer lodges for visitors to spend a night.
 They are certainly not five-star hotels.
 But they provide basic facilities and experience of living like local regular hotels can never offer.

 How To Get To Kelimutu National Park